grosgean/BattleCity/README.md

 There is also a compiled version in file battle.zip.
 You can simply install it without Visual Studio.

-In Fabruary 2015 on coursera.org starts new course Beginning Game Programming with C#, so I leave this project to inspire the new students.
+In Fabruary 2015 on coursera.org starts a new course - Beginning Game Programming with C#, so I leave this project to inspire the new students.